BioPhoton/nx-validators/refactoring.md

 - The manual configuration of the validators could be automated through a generator e.g. `nx g workspace-validation:scann-validators --target=./my/validators`.
   This could crawl the target folder and build the validator config.
-- The manual setup of a project in `B` that hosts the `workspace-validations.config.ts` and publishes a NPN package could be automated.
+- The manual setup of a project in `R` that hosts the `workspace-validations.config.ts` and publishes a NPN package could be automated or supported.